NEWS:

 Software availability

-In Spring 2013, SFU Library acquired a site license for NVivo Software for the use of SFU students, faculty, staff, and SFU-based members of research teams.
-Currently, the Library has committed to making this software available through to April 2024.
+SFU Library manages a site license for NVivo for the use of SFU students, faculty, staff, and SFU-based members of research teams.
+SFU does not have access to the NVivo Transcription module or Collaboration Cloud.

-At SFU Burnaby, NVivo12 for Windows is installed on computers in W.A.C.
+At SFU Burnaby, NVivo for Windows is installed on computers in W.A.C.
 Bennett Library, including Computer Lab 2105 and Instructional Lab & Computers Room 4009.
-Nvivo is also installed on the Macs in the Research Commons at Burnaby.
+NVivo is also installed on the Macs in the Research Commons at Burnaby.

 At SFU Vancouver, NVivo is installed in Harbour Centre lab 1350, on computers in Belzberg Library, as well as on computers in the Research Commons at Vancouver.